 which induces the automorphism (the shift) $\Gamma(a) = U_\Gamma a U_\Gamma^\dagger$.
 This map $\Gamma$ acts as a teleportation map, sending the relative commutant $\N' \cap \M$ (information in $\M$ hidden from $\N$) to the relative commutant $\M' \cap \M_1$ (information in the basic extension $\M_1 := \langle \M, e_{\mathcal{N}} \rangle$ hidden from $\M$):

 Information is not lost, but relocated from one relative commutant to another.
-Crucially, while explicitly defined algebraically, this shift operator $U_\Gamma$ corresponds to a geometric translation in the emergent spacetime---a connection that will be precisely established in the continuum limit in the subsequent sections.
+This suggests that the algebraic shift operator $U_\Gamma$ acts as a geometric translation that maps the interior sector $\mathcal{N}' \cap \mathcal{M}$ to the radiation sector $\mathcal{M}' \cap \mathcal{M}_1$.
+This identification between algebraic relocation and spacetime translation will be established precisely in the continuum limit in the subsequent sections.